 If you would like to be a Homestay Provider for our international students, please contact Corinne Van Put on 07 5525 9394 or email email@example.com.

-An information package will be provided to you containing a Homestay Booklet, Blue Card application and relevant forms to become a Homestay Provider.
-Please download the forms on the right for more information.
+On request an information package will be provided to you with all the relevant forms to become a Homestay Provider otherwise please download the forms on the right for more information.

 Homestay Information for Students

 At PBC we offer a Homestay Program to suit a variety of needs.
 Our families go through a thorough screening process to ensure they are suitable for our program.
 We take great care in matching the student’s requirements and interests with their host family.
 It is very common for Australian families to have pets such as cats and dogs.
 It is therefore important for students to let us know their requirements in advance.